brti-dev/brti.dev/posts/hike-ningbo-fuquan-shan.md

 <figcaption>Wild berries grow along the trail in May</figcaption>
 </figure>

 The trail takes another lurch toward another peak as to not let the hiker get too complacent.
-This climb is through quiet forrested areas, though swarms of mosquitos may detract from the serenity of the forest.
+This climb is through quiet forested areas, though swarms of mosquitos may detract from the serenity of the forest.
 At the top of the mountain is a Buddhist temple.
 Down the path is a shrine and pavilion with a golden idol in a little cave.

 <figure>